julie-forman-kay-lab/IDPConformerGenerator/docs/installation.rst

 (Required) An up-to-date version of anaconda3, and pip.
 (Required) For DSSP installation, please refer to: https://github.com/julie-forman-kay-lab/IDPConformerGenerator/issues/48

-(Recommended) For MCSCE installation, please refer to below and: https://github.com/THGLab/MCSCE
+(Recommended) For MCSCE installation, please refer to: https://github.com/THGLab/MCSCE

 (Optional) To use CSSS with CheSPI, please refer to: https://github.com/protein-nmr/CheSPI (Optional) To use CSSS with delta2D, please refer to: https://github.com/carlocamilloni/d2D